 When looking at workplace accidents, the Health and Safety Executive (HSE) outlined that there were 1/6 million working people that suffered from a work-related illness and 38.8 million working days lost due to a work-related illness or injury.

 If you believe that you have been injured due to a third party’s negligent actions, please reach out and speak to one of our advisers.
 Our claims team would be more than happy to speak with you and address any questions you may have.

 If you are considering making a hip injury claim, one of the factors that may be deterring you is the potential legal fees that you could be charged for your claim.
 These legal fees are commonly charged against claimants by their Claims Service and can be incredibly damaging to your financial and mental stability, as they add an element of uncertainty that is not necessarily needed.

-If you are already experiencing financial issues as result of your injury, then such legal fees can seem extortionate and unfair.
-Even worse, the fees that you are charged may even exceed the compensation amount you receive, resulting in your claim placing you in a worse position than previously.
+If you are already experiencing financial issues as a result of your injury, then such legal fees can seem extortionate and unfair.
+Even worse, the fees that you are charged may even exceed the compensation amount you receive, resulting in your claim, placing you in a worse position than previously.

 However, our company will do our best to minimise the stress that your claim causes you.
-If you have suffered from a hip injury as the result of an accident that was not your fault, you deserve to feel able to make a compensation claim with the support of our Claims Service.
-One of the ways that company works to ensure this is through our ‘No Win No Fee’ policy.
+If you have suffered from a hip injury due to an accident that was not your fault, you deserve to feel able to make a compensation claim with the support of our Claims Service.
+One of the ways that the company works to ensure this is through our ‘No Win No Fee’ policy.